 It quickly becomes clear that the reason for the spectacular view from our balcony is that we are very, very high up on the hillside.
 Very high up.
 There are three routes down to the supermarkets in the harbour; one long, winding but quite gently sloping road, one slightly shorter but hillier path, and two sets of very steep steps.
 We go down the medium route.
 It is very, very hot.
 But it’s the first day of our holiday and we are in good humour.

 Adventurously, we choose the Majorcan Special breakfast, which turns out to be pineapple chunks and a curious tomato paste spread onto chunks of bread, together with a few slices of cheese and some unidentifiable meat.
 Uncharitably, I wonder if it really is the Majorcan Special or just a random collection of leftovers.
 Mr Young pretends to enjoy it, but he is probably just showing off.
 Never mind.
-It’s the first day of our holiday and the coffee is very good.
+It’s the first day of our holiday and the coffee is perfect.
 And we are still in good humour.

 After a stroll round the bay, we find a supermarket.
 “We’d better not buy too much,” I say.
 “It’s a long way back up to the apartment, don’t forget, and it’s very hot.”